Deciding to push on with some relaxed cruising in Cuba as time is melting away.

-Arrived at Puerto De Vita an hour after sunset with only the lighthouse to guide us in…we then realised that the channel into the river wasn’t lit!
+Arriving at Puerto De Vita an hour after sunset with only the lighthouse to guide us in…we realise that the channel into the river isn’t lit!

-Finally anchored close to a commercial dock but out of the way, showered, and crashed after the long sail.
+Finally anchoring close to a commercial dock but out of the way, showered, and crashed after the long sail.

-The next morning, we were told to tie up at the jetty to check in.
+The next morning, we are told to tie up at the jetty to check in.
 Hang on, haven’t we already checked in to Cuba?

-At least 2 of the officials were really cool and we were able to stir each other as they could speak some English…they both had a great sense of humour, which always helps.
+At least 2 of the officials are really cool and we can stir each other as they speak some English…both have a great sense of humour, which always helps.

-The Purser came and we felt obliged to buy some goods from her just to keep her happy.
-Most of the vegetables she had in the cold room were either growing roots or mouldy.
+The Purser came and we feel obliged to buy some goods just to keep her happy.
+Most of the vegetables in the cold room are either growing roots or mouldy.

 Around Puerto de Vita

 Catching a cab to a huge resort hotel – the largest in Cuba and can accommodate 2000 guests – need to access the Internet.
 Wireless in Cuba is non-existent and there are very few Internet cafes.
 When you finally find one, you’re lucky if the connection is working at all.
 The government controls this as well and apparently filters emails in and out of the country, so not sure yet if anyone is receiving my emails.

 After an internet fix, we walk to the small village to buy some bananas.

 Walking past a tiny thatched hut, a very old lady motions for us to come inside.
 Entering the dimly lit house, we’re invited to sit down.
 The withered old lady with sparkling eyes, promptly starts speaking Spanish.
 I can only pick up snippets of the conversation.